OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Coffee makers come in various types, each offering a unique brewing method and flavor profile.
 Whether you own an espresso machine, a drip coffee maker, a French press, or a single-serve pod system, proper cleaning is essential to maintaining the taste and quality of your daily brew.
 Understanding the cleaning needs of different coffee makers can help ensure a fresh and flavorful cup every time.

-In this guide, we will explore the various types of coffee makers and provide tips for cleaning each one effectively.
+In this part, we will explore the various types of coffee makers and provide tips for cleaning each one effectively.

 Espresso machines require regular maintenance to prevent clogs and maintain optimal performance.
 After each use, remove the portafilter and rinse it under warm water to remove any leftover coffee particles.
 Backflushing with espresso machine cleaner is also recommended every few weeks to remove built-up oils inside the machine’s group head.